neonll/ZPB30A1_Firmware/README.md

         * OFF: Turn off load when the required power would be greater than the hardware limit
         * LIM: Reduce load current to stay within hardware limits

+## Run mode
+While in run mode the top display show V, Ah, or Wh.
+The bottom display show the current.
+The unit in the top display switches automatically after some seconds.
+Rotating the encoder changes the unit manually and disables automatic switching.
+Pressing the encoder enters a menu to change the current setpoint without exiting run mode.

 ### Error codes
 * OVP: Over voltage protection.
 Voltage connected to P+/P- is too high.
 (Note: This function can only warn about voltages which are slightly to high.
 Large voltages will destroy the electronic load!)
 * OVLD: The load can't maintain the set value.
 Usually this means that the source can't deliver enough current or the source's voltage is to low.